Final Analysis of Proton Form Factor Ratio Data at $\mathbf{Q^2 = 4.0}$, 4.8 and 5.6 GeV$\mathbf{^2}$: Data Analysis

 \subsubsection{Monte Carlo Simulation}

 The simulation code is the same as that used in the data analysis of \cite{Qattan05}, which already includes a realistic model of the HRSL.
-The code was modified to include a description of the acceptance and resolution of the GEp-II calorimeter.
+Modifications of the code used in the analysis of Ref.~\cite{Qattan05} to reproduce non-Gaussian tails of the HRS resolution, caused by multiple scattering and other effects, were not included here.
+The only significant addition to the code was a description of the acceptance and resolution of the GEp-II calorimeter.
 Because the $15 \times 15$ cm$^2$ cell size of the GEp-II calorimeter is large compared to the Moli\'{e}re radius of lead-glass, coordinate reconstruction essentially consists of assigning the shower coordinates to the center of the cell with maximum energy deposition.
 Furthermore, the discriminator threshold applied to form the timing signal was roughly 20\% of the elastically scattered electron energy, meaning that signals below this amplitude would be rejected in software by the timing cut.
 The electron energy and coordinates were thus defined by the signal in a single block in the overwhelming majority ($\gtrsim 90\%$) of elastic events.
 Physics ingredients of the simulation include cross section models for $^1$H$(e,e'p)$, Al$(e,e'p)$ and $^1$H$(\gamma,\pi^0 p)$ reactions, a realistic calculation of the Bremsstrahlung flux for $\pi^0$ photoproduction, and event-by-event radiative corrections to the $(e,e'p)$ cross sections following the approach of \cite{EntRadCorr}, providing for a rigorous deconvolution of the signal and background contributions to the $\Delta x$, $\Delta y$, and $\delta p$ distributions for arbitrary cuts.
 Another reaction that can contribute to the background is Real Compton Scattering $\gamma p \rightarrow \gamma p$ (RCS), whose end-point kinematics are identical to $ep \rightarrow ep$.
 However, the cross section for this reaction is generally much smaller than for $\pi^0$ photoproduction \cite{Danagoulian2007,Shupe1979}, and was neglected.